Robert Walser: 1898–1912

 In 1898, the influential critic Joseph Victor Widmann published a series of poems by Walser in the Bernese newspaper Der Bund.
-This came to the attention of Franz Blei, and he introduced Walser to the Art Nouveau people around the magazine Die Insel, including Frank Wedekind, Max Dauthendey and Otto Julius Bierbaum.
+This came to the attention of Franz Blei, and he introduced Walser to the circle of Art Nouveau figures centered on the magazine Die Insel, including Frank Wedekind, Max Dauthendey and Otto Julius Bierbaum.
 Numerous short stories and poems by Walser appeared in Die Insel.

 Until 1905, Walser lived mainly in Zürich, though he often changed lodgings and also lived for a time in Thun, Solothurn, Winterthur and Munich.
 In 1903, he fulfilled his military service obligation and, beginning that summer, was the "aide" of an engineer and inventor in Wädenswil near Zürich.
 This episode became the basis of his 1908 novel Der Gehülfe (The Assistant).
-In 1904, his first book, Fritz Kochers Aufsätze (Fritz Kocher's Essays), appeared in the Insel Verlag.
+In 1904, his first book, Fritz Kochers Aufsätze (Fritz Kocher's Essays), appeared in the Insel Verlag, with eleven illustrations by his brother Karl.

 At the end of 1905 he attended a course in order to become a servant at the castle of Dambrau in Upper Silesia.
 The theme of serving would characterize his work in the following years, especially in the novel Jakob von Gunten (1909).
 In 1905, he went to live in Berlin, where his brother Karl Walser, who was working as a theater painter, introduced him to other figures in literature, publishing, and the theater.
 Occasionally, Walser worked as secretary for the artists' corporation Berliner Secession.

-In Berlin, Walser wrote the novels Geschwister Tanner, Der Gehülfe and Jakob von Gunten.
+In Berlin, Walser wrote the novels The Tanners (Geschwister Tanner), The Assistant (Der Gehülfe) and Jakob von Gunten.
 They were issued by the publishing house of Bruno Cassirer, where Christian Morgenstern worked as editor.
 Apart from the novels, he wrote many short stories, sketching popular bars from the point of view of a poor "flaneur" in a very playful and subjective language.
 There was a very positive echo to his writings.
 Robert Musil and Kurt Tucholsky, among others, stated their admiration for Walser's prose, and authors like Hermann Hesse and Franz Kafka counted him among their favorite writers.

 Walser published numerous short stories in newspapers and magazines, many for instance in the Schaubühne.
 They became his trademark.
 The larger part of his work is composed of short stories – literary sketches that elude a ready categorization.
 Selections of these short stories were published in the volumes Aufsätze (1913) and Geschichten (1914).